kyfreeman31vibe/vibecheck-demo/replit.md

     - **Settings Page**: Comprehensive settings with Account, Notifications, Privacy, and mock Billing sections.
     - **Photo Upload System**: Robust photo upload, saving, and persistence.
     - **Event Discovery**: Browse and RSVP to music events, see who else is attending.
+    - **Spotify Music Sharing**: Users can share their Spotify playlists, top artists, and top tracks on their profiles.
+Other users can view and comment on these shared music items, fostering music-based conversations and connections.

 ### Database Design
 - **ORM**: Drizzle ORM with PostgreSQL dialect.